 Originally, I super wanted to make a mini chocolate peanut butter cake (like, an actual, miniature-sized layered cake) to post on my birthday, but when I tried a chocolate cake recipe using a ramekin, thinking that it would actually work...Well, it didn't.
 The result was more like a chocolate souffle than an actual miniature chocolate cake, so I topped it with vanilla ice cream and served it to my brother and Dad.
 They loved it, of course.

 What I made instead was Marbled Cheesecake Brownies!
 Pretty and classy.
 I've always been enamored by the marble effect.
-It's also surprising that Pass the Cocoa doesn't have a single true brownie recipe (unless you count this pie or this cake), yet dozens of cakes or cookies and fancy pastries.
+It's also surprising that Pass the Cocoa doesn't have a single true brownie recipe, yet dozens of cakes or cookies and fancy pastries.

 I hope you all have a lovely day and give these brownies a try.
 They're moist and chocolate-y, with half-melted chocolate chips folded inside and a thick golden ribbon of cream cheese weaving through the middle.
 The combination is unbeatable, and it'll make anyone's day more fabulous.
 I'm going to be thinking of these when I'm taking my (last ever!) organic chemistry midterm later tonight.
 Maybe it'll bring me luck!

 Adapted from King Arthur Flour

 For the Brownie Layer:

 1 1/4 cup unsweetened cocoa powder

 1/2 teaspoon salt